 The SSAE 16 standard requires management of the service organization to provide the service auditor (i.e., the practitioner performing the SSAE 16 engagement) with a written assertion.
-This "written assertion" forms one of the key differences with previous standards, such as that of SAS 70, which did not require this to be done.
+This "written assertion" forms one of the key differences with previous standards, such as that of the now historical SAS 70 auditing standard, which did not require this to be done.

 What's fundamentally important to note about the written assertion is that management must affectively "assert" to a number of clauses, such as the following:

 - That management's description of the service organization's "system" fairly presents the service organization's system that was designed and implemented at either a specific date (SSAE Type 1 report) or implemented throughout a specified time period (SSAE 16 Type 2 report).

 - Additionally, management must "assert" that the control objectives stated in management's description of the service organization's system were suitably designed to achieve those control objectives at either a specific date (SSAE 16 Type 1 report) or designed throughout a specified time period (SSAE 16 Type 2 report) to achieve those control objectives along with having them operate effectively throughout the specified time period.

 - Management must also discuss the criteria used to effectively making these assertions, which again, are additional statements and supporting references regarding risk factors relating to controls and control objectives and (for a SSAE 16 Type 2 report) that the controls were consistently applied.